 - Took several problem-free trips to Northern Michigan over the spring and summer.

 - We now live in North Carolina.
-For our move we towed the Vanagon simply due to no A/C in the summer.
+For our move we towed the Vanagon simply due to no A/C in the summer, and lack of drivers.